 Voltage regulation implies keeping a voltage at a desired value irrespective of current and other factors that tend to change it.
 It is very important for many devices to protect them from overvoltage (and excessive current, as a result).

-The specific property of a Zener diode is that in its operating range the voltage drop across it is constant (it has an internal self-regulatory characteristic).
-This could be understood from the characteristic curve in Figure 1, which can be expressed differently: large current change in a Zener diode causes only a small variation in voltage.
+The specific property of a Zener diode is that in its operating range, the voltage drop across it is constant (it has an internal self-regulatory characteristic).
+This could be understood from the characteristic curve in Figure 1, which can be expressed differently: a large current change in a Zener diode causes only a small variation in voltage.
 That is, the voltage drop across it is almost constant.
 In this respect, if a Zener diode is in parallel with another component, or device, the voltage across that device is kept constant, because of the Zener diode.

 Voltage regulation: Controlling electric voltage in a circuit or a device to remain within the desired range (small variation) under different load conditions.